InternRobotics/Aether/README.md

 :partying_face: **NEWS**:

+- *Mar.31st 2025:* The Gradio demo is available!
+You can deploy locally or experience Aether online on Hugging Face.

-- *Mar.
-2025:* AetherV1 is released!
+- *Mar.28th 2025:* AetherV1 is released!
 Model checkpoints, paper, website, and inference code are all available.

 ## :hammer: Installation